robur-coop/builder/README.md

 - client should inform when data passed to it and artifacts overlap (name / checksum)
 - client could sandbox the executed script a bit more (maybe?)
 - client should have a timeout for the script to be executed
-- separate stdout and stderr to be sent to the server?
-- UI
 - retrieve artifacts even if execution failed
 - the running jobs are not stored onto disk, which may result in unexpected behaviour
-- should instead once a job is scheduled the uuid and job information being dumped to disk already (also avoids dummy job dump)
+- should instead once a job is scheduled the uuid and job information being dumped to disk already (also avoids dummy job dump, and allows recovery of running jobs when server restarts)
-- directory traversals (server folds over output directory and collects files)
+- potential security issue: directory traversals (server folds over output directory and collects files)
+- timeout of clients (handle disappearing client on server side by re-queueing job)